Skip to main content

 Atlantic Immigration Program Canada 2026

-A permanent, employer-driven pathway to PR in Atlantic Canada — no LMIA needed, just a designated employer and provincial endorsement.
+A permanent, employer-driven pathway to PR in Atlantic Canada.
+No LMIA needed, just a designated employer, the right work experience or Atlantic credential, and provincial endorsement.

 What Is the Atlantic Immigration Program?

-The AIP was created to address persistent labour shortages in Atlantic Canada by providing a streamlined pathway to permanent residence for qualified foreign workers and international graduates.
+The AIP was created to address persistent labour shortages in Atlantic Canada by giving qualified foreign workers and international graduates a streamlined route to permanent residence.
 Unlike Express Entry (which is points-based and competitive), the AIP is employer-driven: a job offer from a designated employer is the central requirement, not a high Comprehensive Ranking System (CRS) score.
+In practice this means that if you have an offer from a designated Atlantic employer and meet the work-experience, language, and education thresholds, your application does not have to outscore a national pool of candidates.

 Key facts about the program:

-• No LMIA required — employer designation replaces the LMIA process
+• No LMIA required, the provincial employer designation replaces the LMIA process

 The Four Atlantic Provinces